 The entrance sign to Toy Story Land is also a great photo opportunity.
-There was even a Disney PhotoPass photographer at the entrance sign when we visited.
+There is even a Disney PhotoPass photographer at the entrance sign when we visited.
 These PhotoPass opportunities let everyone get in the picture.

 Another great photo spot is in front of the Slinky Dog Dash track.
 Here you find a colorful backdrop with Jessie and Rex for your picture.
 If you time it just right you can even have one of the Slinky Dog Dash coasters zooming through your picture.

-Final Thoughts On Toy Story Land
+Final Thoughts On Disney World Toy Story Land

 All three Toy Story Land rides offer a different fun experience for fans of all ages.
 We enjoyed the clever details throughout Toy Story Land and look forward to noticing more details for many trips to come.
 Since there are so many great photo backdrops available at Toy Story Land make sure you are picture ready when you visit this new area of Hollywood Studios!